robertmuth/Cwerg/Docs/backend_porting.md

 * allows us to test the encoder more easily
 * helps with the processing of relocations

-Our approach follow this playbook:
+Our approach follow this playbook starting with the CpuXXX support

 1. Run `objdump -d <exe>` on several large executables built for the target architecture. `firefox` is a good candidate.